jlewallen/codon/README.md

     1. Creation of destination Components, which uses ActiveMQ by default now.
 1. Archetypes that do database access and provide web UIs.
 1. Grid and webconsole for managing things.
+1. JMS to JMS store and forwarding (primarily from local queue to local/froeign servers)

 # Grid TODO